 We have some more tips on coping with grief in isolation, and many of these apply whether or not you are isolated at the moment.

-If someone died and you were not able to hold a funeral in the way you would have liked, you might now be able to look to a time when you can plan or taking part in a memorial.
-You can also remember them in other ways – you could look at pictures, play some of the person’s favourite music, write a message to them, or light a candle.
+If someone died and you were not able to hold a funeral in the way you would have liked, you can try and remember them in other ways – you could look at pictures, play some of the person’s favourite music, write a message to them, or light a candle.
 When and as things open up, you may be able to plan a memorial service or event to bring people together.

 How you can help another person